emailalosha/kubernetes/k8s/README.md

        - containerPort: 80

-apiVersion you need to refer to kubernetes doc. kind refers to the kind of kubernetes object you wanted to manage. metadata will have meta information (name, label etc.) about the kubernetes object.
+# apiVersion you need to refer to kubernetes doc.
+# kind refers to the kind of kubernetes object you wanted to manage.
+# metadata will have meta information (name, label etc.) about the kubernetes object.

-All of the above are mandatory keys present in all kubernetes objects.
+# These three - apiVersion, kind and metadata makes skelton of kuberenetes object's yaml declerartion

 spec is where we need to define what exactly we are trying to manage using this kubernetes object.
 E.g. For Pod objects we need to define containers within spec.
 And containers needs details like name, image, ports etc.

-Pod has a limitation, where assigned IP is getting changed with each restart.
+# Pod has a limitation, where assigned IP is getting changed with each restart.
 And hence we need some sort of other object on top of POD which can connect with it internally and expose connectivity to the external world.
 This can be done using service or Node service.

 Aloks-MacBook-Pro:kubernetes alokk$ kubectl get po -o wide NAME                READY   STATUS    RESTARTS   AGE    IP           NODE       NOMINATED NODE   READINESS GATES